akhenakh/regionagogo/README.md

 ```

 ## TODO
+- create a struct for data import, change the default coverer ...
 - move the cache outside of boltdb storage to make it generic
 - implement an in memory storage